Acerola - A natural vitamin C for your health

-Our immune system needs a good supply of vitamin C to be able to fulfill its important tasks.
+Our immune system needs a good supply of vitamin C to be able to fulfil its important tasks.
 An insufficient intake manifests itself among other things through an increased susceptibility to infections.
 As a natural source of vitamin C, acerola strengthens the body's defenses and can therefore protect against pneumonia.

 Numerous studies have proven the effectiveness of vitamin C in infectious diseases.
 A sufficient supply of the vital substance can shorten the symptoms and the duration of illness with respiratory infections.
-The combined intake of vitamin C and zinc also reduces the frequency of diarrhea, malaria and respiratory diseases in children in developing countries.
+The combined intake of vitamin C and zinc also reduces the frequency of diarrhoea, malaria and respiratory diseases in children in developing countries.

 The tasks of vitamin C in the context of immune defense are related to the antioxidant properties.
 In order to fight dangerous pathogens, the immune system activates special white blood cells, the so-called phagocytes.
 Especially in inflammatory processes, phagocytes produce large amounts of free radicals, which play a crucial role in the fight against bacteria and viruses.

 Sufficient amounts of vitamin C and other antioxidants are necessary to stop the chain reaction of radical formation at the end of the immune response.
 Laboratory studies have shown that vitamin C also influences the maturation of T lymphocytes and the production of interferons.
-Interferons form a group of signal proteins that play an important role in the defense against bacteria, viruses, parasites and tumor cells.
+Interferons form a group of signal proteins that play an important role in the defense against bacteria, viruses, parasites, and tumor cells.

 Acerola and the cardiovascular system